Public rights of way - Your questions answered

 Can I find out if the route of a public right of way has been changed legally?

 The route of the public right of way may have been legally altered and recorded on the definitive map and statement.
-If you want to report a public right of way that you think has been changed please complete the 'Report a problem with a public right of way' form.
+If you want to report a public right of way that you think has been changed please go to Report a public rights of way issue and complete the 'Report a public rights of way issue' form on that page..

 Who is responsible for gates leading to public rights of way?